 Ships Unearthed in Virginia Offer Glimpse of Colonial Era

-At the site for Robinson Landing, a new town-house and condominium development along the Potomac River here, excavations have uncovered the protruding, curved wooden bones of the ships.
+At the site for Robinson Landing, a new townhouse and condominium development in the Old Town neighborhood along the Potomac River here, excavations have uncovered the protruding, curved wooden bones of the ships.
 Three ships were scuttled and buried here centuries ago as Alexandria sought to expand its land into the deeper waters of the river.

 “It tells us a lot about the resourcefulness of our predecessors, how pragmatic they were,” said Dan Lee, the city historian in the Office of Historic Alexandria.
 “They don’t put ships in there because they’re sentimental, but because they needed something and they found a way to do it.”

-The three ships, buried just feet from each other, were an unusual find in a neighborhood where residents have fought for decades to preserve the remains of everyday artifacts unearthed in construction since the 1960s.
-In 2015, the remains of a ship were found a block away in the construction site for a hotel, but archaeologists were shocked earlier this year to find the three ships so close to one another.
+The three ships, buried just feet apart, were an unusual find in a neighborhood where residents have fought for decades to preserve the remains of everyday artifacts unearthed in construction since the 1960s.
+In 2015, a ship’s remains were found a block away in the construction site for a hotel, but archaeologists were shocked this year to find the three ships so close to one another.

-“It’s a microcosm for the development of maritime-related cities,” Eleanor Breen, the acting chief city archaeologist, said of the finds.
+“It’s a microcosm for the development of maritime-related cities,” Eleanor Breen, the acting chief city archaeologist, said.
 “It shows that the efforts to build out the land and try to make Alexandria an economically viable town were fairly successful.”

 The ships, she said, are by far the most striking discovery for the local community.
 But the urban archaeologists, who are required by city law to be present on any construction site, also found a trove of ordinary items that highlight what colonial residents were using, discarding and trading.